VijayBarige/Research-Methodology/README.md

 We can implement this project on Jupyter online notebook.
 Open this [link](https://jupyter.org/try)

-Follow the path Jupyter online notebook --> Try jupyter lab --> Upload files
+Follow the path Jupyter online notebook --> Try jupyter lab --> Upload files --> Run files